f-droid/fdroid-website/_posts/2020-10-05-ntrokey-signing.md

 $ fdroid init --keystore NONE  # NONE means using a HSM keystore
 ```

 You'll need to then at least change `keystorepass` in *config.py* which needs to be set to the Nitrokeys smartcard pin.
 If you have imported an existing repository signing key, this needs to be set as `repo_keyalias`.
-Otherwise you can create a new key directly on the HSM (change `keydname` to what the certificate details should look like for you repo.)
+Otherwise you can create a new key directly on the HSM (change `keydname` to what the certificate details should look like for your repo.)

 ```bash
 $ fdroid update --create-key  # This will take a while...